getodk/central-backend/docs/api.md

 In general, the way we model the XForms schema in OData terms is to represent `group`s as `ComplexType`s, and `repeat`s as `EntityType`s.
 In the world of OData, the primary difference between these two types is that Entity Types require Primary Keys, while Complex Types do not.
 This fits well with the way XForms surveys tend to be structured.

 Most other types map to `String`.
-The exceptions are numbers, which map either to `Int64` or `Decimal` as appropriate, datetime fields which are always `DateTimeOffset`, and geography points which will appear as `GeographyPoint`, `GeographyLineString`, or `GeographyPolygon` given a `geopoint`, `geotrace`, or `geoshape`.
+The exceptions are numbers, which map either to `Int64` or `Decimal` as appropriate, datetime fields which are always `DateTimeOffset`, date fields which become `Date`, and geography points which will appear as `GeographyPoint`, `GeographyLineString`, or `GeographyPolygon` given a `geopoint`, `geotrace`, or `geoshape`.

-Due to a limitation in Power BI, we do not take the extra step of advertising the actual relationships between tables (the point at which a `repeat` connects the parent data to the repeated subtable).
-Normally, this would be done with a `NavigationProperty`.
-However, while the OData specification allows Navigation Properties to exist on Complex Types, Power BI only allows them on Entity Types, as it makes certain assumptions about how Primary Keys must be structured to relate the two tables together.
-This is a problem for us, because it is a common idiom in ODK XForms design to place `repeat`s inside of `group`s.
-When Power BI resolves this issue, we will be able to formally represent the joins between these tables.
+We also advertise the relationships between tables (the point at which a `repeat` connects the parent data to the repeated subtable) using the `NavigationProperty`.
+This should allow clients to present the data in an interconnected way, without the user having to specify how the tables connect to each other.

 This implementation of the OData standard includes a set of Annotations describing the supported features of the service in the form of the [Capabilities Vocabulary](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Capabilities.V1.md).
 In general, however, you can assume that the server supports the Minimal Conformance level and nothing beyond.